Contact: Support@AthleticQuickness.com

 Sometimes athletes are not too relaxed.

-They may be trying so hard…
+They are trying so hard…

 that effort begins fighting itself.